siamjahan/E-commerce-Site/README.md

 ## Overview

-The **E-Commerce: An Online Store Application** is a fully functional e-commerce platform designed to provide a seamless shopping experience for users.
+An e-commerce platform designed to provide a seamless shopping experience for users.
 It features a user-friendly interface for showcasing products, a secure login and registration system, and shopping cart functionality to facilitate smooth product selection and purchase.

 The application is built using HTML, CSS, JavaScript, Bootstrap, PHP, and MySQL to ensure a responsive, dynamic, and secure shopping environment.